US F-35 jets could cost Switzerland 'more than CH1 billion extra'

 +Get the most important news from Switzerland in your inbox

 Former Defense Minister Viola Amherd always asserted that Switzerland would receive the stealth jets at a fixed price of around CHF6 billion.
-But SRF reserahc now shows that the US sees things differently and is demanding significantly more.
+But SRF research now shows that the US sees things differently and is demanding significantly more.

 A referendum in September 2020 was extremely close: 50.1% of voters approved the purchase of new fighter jets.
 In the voting booklet, the Federal Council stated at the time that “a maximum of six billion Swiss francs has been earmarked.”